richardszalay/webdeploy-windows-service/README.md

 ## Build

-Build requires Visual Studio 2015 as it makes use of some C# 6 featured
+Build requires Visual Studio 2015 as it makes use of some C# 6 features

 The extension currently needs to be built against Web Deploy 3.5, as 3.6 introduced a strange dual-dependency between .NET 3.5 and 4.0 that causes havok in Visual Studio.
 If you already have Web Deploy 3.6 installed, you can extract Web Deploy 3.5 using the following command: